Halina Reijn: Later 2000s and brief break

 Following a three-year absence of the play, she would reprise her role in Mourning Becomes Electra for a new season in the first half of 2007.
 Also that spring, at the 57th Berlin International Film Festival, Reijn was one of the actors selected by the European Film Promotion for the annual Shooting Stars Award.
 Her next film role was in Tamar van den Dop's first feature film, Blind.
-In the film she played a withdrawn albino woman, whose face is fully scarred and who has severe insecurities about her appearance that one day gets hired to read for a recently gotten blind man.
+In the film she played a withdrawn albino woman, whose face is so fully scarred and who has severe insecurities about her appearance that one day she gets hired to read for a recently blind man.
 The role was noted to be a departure for Reijn, at the time she was primarily known for portraying extroverted characters.
+In the autumn on the stage, she had a supporting role as Tecmessa in Ajax, together with actors from the Theatercompagnie.
+It ran until December 2007.
+She also took on the role of Nadine, in the road film drama of the same name, directed by Erik de Bruyn.
+The role of Nadine is depicted by three different actors across three stages of the character's life with Reijn appearing in flashbacks as the youngest one who is an ambitious party animal.
+The movie received only a limited release, and was received mostly positive by critics who praised the acting but criticised the poor script.
+On television she starred in the two-part mini-series biographical drama, De Prins en het Meisje, that loosely depicts the controversial engagement and its fallout between Mabel Wisse Smit and the late Prince Friso, portrayed respectively by Reijn and Fedja van Huêt.
+It was first screened at the Netherlands Film Festival, where the two leads won the Golden Calf Special Jury Prize, before it was broadcast on Nederland 2.